estelle/web.dev/src/site/content/en/learn/html/overview/index.md

 In this example, we have an anchor link with two attributes .
-These two attributes have converted the content “Registration” into an internal anchor link.
-When it is clicked, tapped, or activated with the keyboard or other device, the element with the attribute `id=”register'` in its opening tag will scroll into view .
+These two attributes have converted the content “Registration" into an internal anchor link.
+When it is clicked, tapped, or activated with the keyboard or other device, the element with the attribute `id="register'` in its opening tag will scroll into view .

 Attributes define the behavior, linkages, and functionality of elements.
 We'll cover more attributes in the [Attribute](LINK) section of this series.
 For right now, just note that some attributes are global - meaning they can appear within any element's opening tag - some apply only to some elements, and yet others are element specific relevant only to a single element.